facebookresearch/fairscale/docs/source/tutorials/adascale.rst

                 outputs = model(data)
                 loss = loss_fn(outputs, target)
                 loss.backward()
-                step += 1
-                update_lr(step)
                 optimizer.step()
+            scheduler.step()

-Applying AdaScale is as simple as wrapping your SGD optimizer with fairscale.optim.AdaScale, as follows and uses its gain() to update the effective step and compute learning rate.
+Applying AdaScale is as simple as wrapping your SGD optimizer with `fairscale.optim.AdaScale`, as follows and uses its gain() to update the effective step and compute learning rate schedule accordingly.

 .. code-block:: python